 Proceed with caution; there may be spoilers ahead and more information about the film than you really want

-Analyzing trailers is what fans do when the wait for the film seems agonizingly long–or they just want to scare themselves to death before they even see the movie!!!
+Analyzing trailers is what fans do when the wait for the film seems agonizingly long–or they just want to scare themselves to death before they even see the movie!
 Some trailer analysis videos are silly.
 Others try too hard and end up theorizing ahead of the facts.

 I would add that writer/director Ari Aster is, by all accounts, someone devoted to the details, so I think he would enjoy all of this microscopic attention to the TRAILERS for his first feature length film.
-Imagine the dissection that will take place with the actual movie is released!
+Imagine the dissection that will take place when the actual movie is released!